 One of the biggest complaints I hear from guests at weddings is that at the last wedding they went to, they felt as though the formal pictures took forever!
 A logistical nightmare where people are running around looking for folks.
 I mean as the photographer, I don’t know who auntie Jane is, even with a list of names presented to me.
-Managing wedding guest can be like herding sheep, they are cute, but they are waiting for you as the host to give them some direction.
+I try my absolute best to remember peoples names of course.
+Yet, managing wedding guest can be like herding sheep, they are cute, but they are waiting for you/me as the host to give them some direction.
 They all know they are at a wedding but almost always forget they have work to do - and this work is standing around having photos taken.

 I normally say that 10 formal images will cover the most important formal images for a wedding, that are what I class as obligatory “mantlepiece” images.

 Below are 8 images straight off the bat that are very much this.